AriFordsham/GHCWiki/commentary/rts/haskell-execution.md

 Dealing with calls is by far the most complicated bit of the execution model, and hence of the code generator.
 Before we can talk about that, we need some terminology:

-- The **arity** of a function is the number of lambdas statically used in the lambda-form of its definition?.
+- The **arity** of a function is the number of lambdas statically used in [the lambda-form of its definition](commentary/compiler/stg-syn-type).
 Note that arity is not deducible from the type.
 Example:

   ```wiki
   f :: Bool -> Bool -> Bool